tmobile/magentaA11y/_checklist-native/dropdown.md

 ### Groupings
 - Visible label, if any, is grouped with the dropdown item in a single swipe
-- Group label with data to ensure reading order is logical.
-(Not label, label, data, data)

 - **Android Views**
   - `ViewGroup`